Kidnappers free Anambra celebrity native doctor Akwa Okuko Tiwaraki – The Sun Nigeria

 He was reportedly released this Saturday morning after spending six days in captivity.

-Though details of what transpired before his release was still sketchy, a trending video online showed his friends embracing him and gathering in droves to celebrate his freedom.
+Though details of what transpired before his release were still sketchy, a trending video online showed his friends embracing him and gathering in droves to celebrate his freedom.

-However, sources said ransom running into mullions of naira was paid before he could breathe air of freedom.
+However, sources said ransom running into millions of naira was paid before he could breathe an air of freedom.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now